jellikus/Super-Resolution-Enhancement-of-Weather-Data-Using-Diffusion-Models/README.md

 # Super-Resolution Enhancement of Weather Data Using Diffusion Models

 ---
-This repository contains implementaiton of batchelor thesis focused on super-resolution enhancement of weather data using diffusion models.
+This repository contains implementaiton of [paper](https://arxiv.org/abs/2406.04099) focused on super-resolution enhancement of weather data using diffusion models.
 This work is based on [[1](https://github.com/LYL1015/ResDiff#resdiff-combining-cnn-and-diffusion-model-for-image-super-resolution), [2](https://github.com/davitpapikyan/Probabilistic-Downscaling-of-Climate-Variables/tree/main?tab=readme-ov-file)]
 ## 📖 Table of Contents

 ---